Dan3Moshe/Aromatics_Essential_Oils/README.md

 # Aromatics_Essential_Oils
 Aromatics Essential Oils Dynamic Data Summary - Personal Project

-     [Aromatics](https://www.aromatics.com/) is a family-owned and operated business with a growing team of people who share our dedication to support natural wellness for all.
+[Aromatics](https://www.aromatics.com/)is a family-owned and operated business with a growing team of people who
+               share our dedication to support natural wellness for all.

      Founded by expert aromatherapists, is the number one place for to start exploring